kgua389/stats220/index.md

 ### About me __(who asked)__
 - *I dont like rat dogs*
 - *I like cats*
+- *If I could own a pet, it would be a turtle*

 ## And here is my meme